 The only problem?
 Which pattern to use?
 What’s your favorite?

-For glasses, I brought out a set of 4 martini/margarita glasses with deep blue stems.
-They were a favor at our younger daughter’s school parents’ auction party.
+For glasses, I brought out a set of four martini/margarita glasses with deep blue stems.
+They were a favor at our younger daughter’s high school parents’ auction party.
 We found two that people had left on a table and I grabbed them.
 Wish I had grabbed a few more.